lukemorton/marionetta/README.md

 ## Playing puppet master

-Instead of running a puppet master server you can use Marionetta to orchestrate a number instances puppet manifests.
+Instead of running a puppet master server you can use Marionetta to orchestrate a number instances.

 ``` ruby
 require 'marionetta'